Fourth Suit Forcing

 If partner had neither of the above, you might want to be in 4♥ or maybe even 5♣.
 Your dilemma is that you are too strong and have the wrong shape to bid either 3♥ (only 2 hearts) or 3♠ (shows 6+ spades).
 Without fourth suit forcing, you have to bid 3NT and cross your fingers.
 Even if partner has a diamond hold, like K5, it is much better they are declarer to prevent the opening leader playing ♦Q squashing the king under the third player's ace.

 No problem, South bids 2♦, the fourth suit and partner must bid again.
 North shows a diamond stop and South raises to 3NT.

 What happens when your partner makes a 4th suit forcing bid?
 What do you bid?
 The answer is you make the most useful bid you can.

 - show extra length in your second suit

-- rebid your first suit with none of the above or with extra length in that suit.
+- rebid your first suit with extra length or none of the above.

 Bid 2♠, showing three card support for your partner's suit.
 You cannot bid no trumps with a singleton in the unbid suit.
 Again, you have already told partner you have 5 hearts and 4 clubs.
 Hopefully, you and your partner will have at least an 8 card spade fit between you.